flurium/jing/docs/tech-requirements.md

 ### Seller functionality

 As a seller you should be able to manage your products.
-Jing will not provide functionality to edit product fields, because it's unsafe for customers.
+Jing will not provide functionality to edit product fields after publishing, because it's unsafe for customers.
 Functionality:

 - publish product
 - delete product